tipishev/python_debugging_workshop/README.md

   - Pdb: upside: available everywhere, downside: very basic, rough on the edges shows bdb.Quit
   - iPdb: upside: can start as %debug from iPython, downside: none, it's my fave
   - Pudb: downside: no jumps, show github issue
-  - IDE debuggers, downside: cannot run in terminal, loss of oldschool-cred
+  - IDE debuggers, no stray code, better display of variables, jump to source, downside: cannot run in terminal, loss of oldschool-cred, extra steps to connect remotely or inside a container